jar-jar-binks-comits/jar-jar-binks-comits/README.md

 <tr>
 <td valign="top">

-My work lives at the intersection of **computational auditory neuroscience**, **computational lingusitics**, and **neurocholinguistics**.
+My work lives at the intersection of **computational auditory neuroscience**, **computational lingusitics**, and **neuro/psycolinguistics**.
 I'm fascinated by how the brain processes sound and meaning—investigating everything from olivocochlear efferent systems to neural architectures that parse linguistic structure.

 </td>
 <td valign="top">